English and Activities for Juniors

 Have fun learning English this summer

 Summer in Oxford — an experience not to be missed!
-It’s no surprise that places on our Junior English and Activities course are in such high demand.
+It’s no surprise that places on our Junior English and Activities course is in such high demand.

 NINE excursions are included in the price (full- and half-day during each three-week course)

-- stimulating educational experience helps build confidence at school
+- a superb educational experience which builds confidence at school

 Life on campus